FNBBDevs/bruhanimate/README.md

 **NOTE: This currently only runs on WINDOWS OS currently**

 # Usage
-This is no where near complete, but currently offers the ability to render out background-effects.
+This is not complete, but currently offers the ability to render out background-effects.
 A great example of this can be found in `demo.py`.
 Here is a what a simple example might look like. <br/><br/>
 ```py

 """